Jurickson Profar Player Props: Rockies vs. Red Sox

 Jurickson Profar At The Plate

-- Profar is hitting .240 with 14 doubles, two triples, five home runs and 28 walks.
+- Profar has 16 doubles, two triples, five home runs and 28 walks while batting .248.

+- Profar has picked up a hit in 39 of 59 games this season, with multiple hits 15 times.

-- Profar has driven in a run in 16 games this year (27.6%), including seven games with more than one RBI (12.1%).
-He has also driven home three or more of his team's runs in two contests.
+- Profar has had at least one RBI in 27.1% of his games this season (16 of 59), with more than one RBI seven times (11.9%).
+He has also been responsible for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.